 Congratulations, you’ve decided to move to New Jersey!
 This is an exciting time, but if you’re moving to New Jersey with a dog, it might also be a little stressful.
 It’s important to remember that just as you prepare yourself for a move, you need to prepare your dog as well.
+If you are in Bergen city, our long distance moving company in Bergen county can help.
 Read on to find out what goes into moving to New Jersey with a dog, and what you can do to make your move as smooth as possible.

 Preparing for Your Move to New Jersey with a Dog